-I never made the no emotional support I received as a child an issue, because I was self-sufficient.
-I got by.
-I was lucky I knew how to do that.
-Of course, because I didn’t have the support, I know how important it is to have support.
+I have never made my lack of emotional support as a child an issue because I was self-sufficient, I got by.
+But it’s because of the lack of support that I know how important it is to have and be a support.

-Support is fundamental in all relationships, but it does make it much harder when someone is dealing with a physical or emotional issue and the other person needs to then begin to understand and act as a support.
-I believe how we choose to support is the backbone to everything.
+Although support is fundamental, it becomes much harder to maintain, when someone is dealing with physical or emotional issues and the other person needs to understand and act as a support.

 My suggestions below may help:

 - Take an interest but try not to criticise;

 - Listen to hear, not just to answer;

 - Don’t make your opinion bigger than the person you’re trying to help;

 - Be conciliatory even if you don’t agree;

 - It’s not for you to decide what they should do, they must make their own decisions;

 - Body language is important.
 Be careful not to show how you feel, even if you don’t agree;

-Whether it’s support for a friend or a child, support should always be given in a caring and nurturing way, preferably in a way that the other person doesn’t feel compromised.
+It doesn’t matter the support, support should always be given in a caring and nurturing way, in a way that the other person doesn’t feel compromised.
 It is an important part of the infrastructure that makes up a loving and caring family.